• Home

 • Remove the steak from the oven and allow it to rest for 15 minutes.
 Keep it warm by placing a loose piece of foil over top.
 Bake tomatoes while the steak rests.

 • While the steak is resting, heat a cast iron skillet or grill over high heat.
-Sear the steak for 3-4 minutes per side, depending on how well done you like your steak.
+Sear the steak for 3-4 minutes per side or longer, depending on how well done you like your steak.

-• When it's done, add a few slices of compound butter on each steak.
+• When it's done, add a few slices of compound butter or use just salted butter slices on each steak.
 Transfer the steak from the pan to a cutting board.
 While preparing to serve, slice the meat against the grain to your desired thickness, or leave it uncut.
 Add to a plate, then drizzle with fresh chimichurri sauce and add the roasted tomatoes on the side

 Roasted Tomatoes